 Months of entry

-This postgraduate programme provides you with the opportunity to study historical, comparative and contemporary criminological theory, the application of research methods, policy and practice developments in crime, and criminal/social justice.
-You will be encouraged to develop a critical understanding of the key themes, issues and political debates concerning crime, crime control and criminal and social justice in the UK, and globally.
+The MA Criminology and Criminal Justice at Northumbria University is a dynamic course that offers a flexible mode of study.
+You will be encouraged to develop a critical understanding of the key themes, issues and political debates concerning crime, crime control and criminal and social justice in the UK and globally.

 Information for international students